dvishal485/flipkart-product-stock/README.md

     One can also use the [terminal-script.py provided in the root folder](terminal-script.py)

+    1. Clone the repository to your system.

+    2. Install the python modules (one-time measure):

+        `pip install -r requirements.txt`

+    3. Run the script in the root directory :

+        `python terminal-script.py`

-    You will be asked for the product link and then the pincode of your location and revert you back with product and stock details.
+    4. You will be asked for the product link and then the pincode of your location and will be reverted back with product and stock details

 ---